Online dating: Race and online dating

+Gender

-In 2018, Elizabeth Bruch and M.E.J.
-Newman from the University of Michigan published in the journal Science Advances a study of approximately 200,000 heterosexual individuals living in New York City, Chicago, Boston and Seattle, who used a certain "popular, free online-dating service."
-The researchers were able to discern some general trends in the overall desirability of a given individual.
-For a man, his desirability increased till the age of 50; for a woman, her desirability declined steeply after the age of 18 till the age of 65.
-In terms of educational attainment, the more educated a man was, the more desirable he became; for a woman, however, her desirability rose up to the bachelor's degree before declining.
-Bruch suggested that besides individual preferences and partner availability, this pattern may be due to the fact that by the late 2010s, women were more likely to attend and graduate from university.
+According to a 2018 study, among American daters, male desirability increased until the age of 50; while women's desirability declined steeply after the age of 20.

+In terms of educational attainment, men's desirability only increased the more educated they were.
+For women, however, educational attainment beyond the level of a bachelor's degree actually decreased their desirability.
+The authors suggested that besides individual preferences and partner availability, this pattern may be due to the fact that by the late 2010s, women were more likely to attend and graduate from university.
 In order to estimate the desirability of a given individual, the researchers looked at the number of messages they received and the desirability of the senders.

 Developmental psychologist Michelle Drouin, who was not involved in the study, told The New York Times this finding is in accordance with theories in psychology and sociology based on biological evolution in that youth is a sign of fertility.
 She added that women with advanced degrees are often viewed as more focused on their careers than family.
 Licensed psychotherapist Stacy Kaiser told MarketWatch men typically prefer younger women because "they are more easy to impress; they are more (moldable) in terms of everything from emotional behavior to what type of restaurant to eat at," and because they tend to be "more fit, have less expectations and less baggage."
 On the other hand, women look for (financial) stability and education, attributes that come with age, said Kaiser.
 These findings regarding age and attractiveness are consistent with earlier research by the online dating services OKCupid and Zoosk.

-In an 2010 blog post, OKCupid observed that, "The median 30-year-old man spends as much time messaging teenage girls as he does women his own age."
-By analyzing data from between 2013 and 2017, OKCupid discovered that 61% what they called "successful" conversations, or those with "at least at four messages back and forth with contact exchange" took place between a man who was older than the woman.
-In half of these, the man was at least five years older.
-2018 data from Zoosk revealed that 60% of men desired younger women, while 56% of younger women felt attracted to older men.
+In 2016, Gareth Tyson of the Queen Mary University of London and his colleagues published a paper analyzing the behavior of Tinder users in New York City and London.
+In order to minimize the number of variables, they created profiles of white heterosexual people only.
+For each sex, there were three accounts using stock photographs, two with actual photographs of volunteers, one with no photos whatsoever, and one that was apparently deactivated.
+The researchers pointedly only used pictures of people of average physical attractiveness.
+Tyson and his team wrote an algorithm that collected the biographical information of all the matches, liked them all, then counted the number of returning likes.